By Dr Charlotte Russell, Clinical Psychologist

 Manchester Museum

 Manchester Museum underwent a multi-million pound renovation recently and re-opened its doors in 2023.
 There’s a lot to love about it, including the range of exhibits and the beautiful building situated at Manchester University.
-Their Egyptian collection is particularly interesting and impressive.

 The museum is located around 25 minutes walk from St Peter’s Square, or can be reached by bus.
 If you like coffee make a stop at University Green – Bold Street Coffee before or afterwards.